Ida’s impact from the Gulf Coast to Northeast — by the numbers

 Among the tornadoes assessed thus far, the one that passed through Mullica Hill, N.J., about 10 miles south of Philadelphia, received an EF3 rating on the 0 to 5 scale for intensity, the strongest to hit the state in 31 years.
 Farther south, an EF2 struck portions of Annapolis, the capital of Maryland.

-Seven — Major hurricanes hitting the Lower 48 and Puerto Rico since 2017
+Seven — Number of major hurricanes that have hit the Lower 48 and Puerto Rico since 2017

-Between Hurricane Wilma in late 2005 and Harvey in 2017, no hurricanes higher than a Category 2 hit the United States or Puerto Rico.
+Between Hurricane Wilma in late 2005 and Hurricane Harvey in 2017, no hurricanes higher than a Category 2 hit the United States or Puerto Rico.
 But including Harvey, there have been seven Category 3-plus “major” hurricane strikes since.
 In addition to the rare Category 5 in Michael, Ida was the fifth Category 4 of the bunch to make landfall; four of them came ashore along the Gulf Coast.

-2020 marked a record-breaking year with 11 U.S. landfalls of named tropical systems.
-Ida was the sixth named storm to make landfall in the country in 2021, setting up another high landfall year for the U.S.
+2020 marked a record-breaking year, with 11 U.S. landfalls of named tropical systems.
+Ida was the sixth named storm to make landfall in the country in 2021, setting up another high landfall year for the United States

-9 hours — Time from landfall to dropping below Category 3
+9 hours — Time from landfall to Ida dropping below Category 3

-Most hurricanes rapidly weaken once they hit land, but Ida remained a major hurricane for 9 hours.
+Most hurricanes rapidly weaken once they hit land, but Ida remained a major hurricane for nine hours.
 Ida made first landfall around 12:55 p.m.
 Five hours later, it was still a Category 4 with 130 mph winds.
 It didn’t drop below major hurricane status until 9 p.m., finally becoming a tropical storm sometime before 4 a.m. the day after landfall.

 This super slow decrease in intensity was probably due to southern Louisiana marshlands being overcome with warm surge water, plus the fact that it was strengthening until it came ashore.